kapilsinghnegi/Picture-in-Picture/README.md

 If you would like to contribute to this project or report issues, please visit the [GitHub repository](https://github.com/kapilsinghnegi/Picture-in-Picture/).

-Thank you for using Pictur in Picture!
+Thank you for using Picture in Picture!
 Enjoy using it.